axeltechtips/studyclock/README.md

 Timeless Timekeeper: A clear, unobtrusive clock keeps you on track, ensuring each pomodoro tick tock seamlessly into the next.
 Use any song you want: Pause, rewind, or skip forward - customize your sonic journey to match your mood.
 We support mp3, ogg, and wav.
 Minimalist Design: Uncluttered and calming, Studyclock lets your focus reign supreme.
 No pop-ups, no ads, just you, the music, and the pursuit of knowledge.
-If you use YouTube to find a song, you might have ads, which is why I have a song built in.

 Credits to xyqn for the idea.